core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 <!-- We could also keep the Request-Tag inside the matchable criterion, but then we'd be saying "matchable except for the Request-Tag" all over the document. -->
 Two operations are said to be matchable if any of their messages are.

 Two matchable block-wise operations are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
-(Concurrent block-wise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).
+(Concurrent block-wise request operations from a single endpoint are impossible with the options of {{RFC7959}} (see the last paragraphs of Sections 2.4 and 2.5) because the second operation's block overwrites any state of the first exchange.).

 The Echo and Request-Tag options are defined in this document.